tekkamanendless/rosco-dashcam-processor/README_FORMAT.md

 # Format
+An NVR file is a proprietary audio/video container that attaches metadata to specific parts of the video streams, including voltage, speed, etc.

 Each NVR file consists of two parts:

 1. (65536 bytes) Header
 1. (remainder) List of stream data

 ## File header
+The file header contains the filename, which itself contains some time information, as well as some metadata about the camera.

 1. (4 bytes) Filetype ID; always "SAYS"
 1. (32 bytes) ???